Redot-Engine/redot-docs/tutorials/scripting/gdscript/gdscript_exports.rst

 Nodes
 -----

-Since Godot 4.0, nodes can be directly exported as properties in a script without having to use NodePaths:
+Since redot 4.0, nodes can be directly exported as properties in a script without having to use NodePaths:

 ::